terrapower/armi/README.rst

 full reactor analysis.

 The ARMI approach was born out of this situation: how can we best leverage an eclectic mix of legacy and modern tools with a small team to do full-scope analysis?
-We built an framework that lets us automate the tedious, uncoupled, and error-prone parts of reactor engineering/analysis work.
+We built a framework that lets us automate the tedious, uncoupled, and error-prone parts of reactor engineering/analysis work.
 We can turn around a very meaningful and detailed core analysis given a major change (e.g. change power by 50%) in just a few weeks.
 We can dispatch hundreds of parameter sweeps to multiple machines and then perform multi-objective optimization on the resulting design space.